anavarre/drucker/README.md

 should be set to FALSE.
 --prod        Opinionated setup with all known performance best practices enabled.
 --reinstall   Deletes the existing drucker codebase and database and reinstalls from the latest dev tarball.
 --import      Imports the database, files and codebase from the import directory.
-Database must be have the .sql.gz extension.
 ```

 The `--import [sitename]` parameter is a special beast.
 Please [read more about it in the wiki](https://github.com/anavarre/drucker/wiki/Importing-an-existing-site-to-drucker).